 Average Reading Time: 5 minutes and 14 seconds

-Almost half of adults over 85 are diagnosed with cognitive issues (1), adding up to 5.2 million Americans currently suffering.
+Almost half of adults over age 85 are diagnosed with cognitive issues (1), adding up to 5.2 million Americans that are currently suffering.

-In 2006, Swedish researchers found that borderline blood sugar levels are associated with an almost 70% increased risk of developing cognitive concerns later in life (75 and over).
-(2) This finding was recently confirmed in the New England Journal of Medicine, where they found that fasting blood sugars just above 95mg/dL – still within the normal range – were associated with a significant risk in cognitive issues later in life.
+In 2006, Swedish researchers found that borderline blood sugar levels are associated with an almost 70% increased risk of developing cognitive concerns later in life (age 75 and over).
+(2) This finding was recently confirmed in the New England Journal of Medicine, where they found that fasting blood sugars just above 95mg/dL – still considered within the ‘normal’ range – were associated with a significant risk in cognitive issues later in life.
 (11)

 In a 2011 report from the CDC, one-third of Americans are currently pre-diabetic, (3) putting 100 million Americans at significant risk for mental and cognitive concerns.
 To make matters worse, 90% of them – or 90 million Americans – are unaware they have pre-diabetes!
 (3)